avilde/av-recipe-book/README.md

 # AV Recipe Book Project
 Have learned VueJS and ReactJS now it is time to finally try latest Angular and see how it differs from other frameworks.
-Created this project from scratch as I could not just copy-paste the instructors code due to using different HTML and CSS frameworks.

 Application is a simple recipe book where you can save/edite/delte your own recipes with authorization.
 You can also add recipe ingredients to shopping list and print it.